livewire/livewire/docs/getters.md

 Getters are a way to create "derived" or "computed" properties in Livewire.
 Like accessors on an Eloquent model, getters allow you to access values and cache them for future access during the request.

 Getters are particularly useful in combination with a component's properties.

-To create one, you can add the `#[Getter]` attribute above any method in your Livewire component, and you can now access it like any other property.
+To create a getter, you can add the `#[Getter]` attribute above any method in your Livewire component.
+Once the attribute has been added to the method, you can access it like any other property.

-For example, here's a `ShowUser` component that uses a getter called `user` to access a `User` eloquent model based on a property called `$userId`:
+For example, here's a `ShowUser` component that uses a getter named `user` to access a `User` Eloquent model based on a property named `$userId`:

 ```php
 <?php